ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

 .. note::
     - Anbox is in early development
     - When "host" is used in this document, it refers to another device which you can connect your Ubuntu Touch device to.
-Your host device must have ``adb`` installed.
+Your host device must have ``adb`` and ``fastboot`` installed.

 Supported devices
 -----------------